skjolber/jackson-syntax-highlight/README.md

 </details>

 # Usage
 The highlighter wraps a normal [JsonGenerator].
-Per default pretty-printing is enabled.
+Pretty-printing is enabled by default.

 ```java
 // construct output generator